TheOdinProject/curriculum/nodeJS/mongoDB/intro_to_mongoDB.md

 <div class="lesson-content__panel" markdown="1">

+- Read this article to learn more about the [differences between relational and non-relational databases](https://circleci.com/blog/SQL-vs-NoSQL-databases/).
 - Take the entire [MongoDB University "Introduction to MongoDB" course](https://learn.mongodb.com/learning-paths/introduction-to-mongodb).
 This course will teach you the basics of MongoDB and the mongo shell.
 You will need to make an account.

   *Note*: When you get to the lesson that asks you to install MongoDB Compass you can skip the installation.